Leyly Matine-Daftary: Education

 After completing her elementary education in Tehran, Matine-Daftary was at the age of ten sent to England where she attended Cheltenham Ladies' College.
 She obtained a Fine Arts degree from the Slade School of Fine Art before returning to Tehran in the late 1950s.

-Artistic Career
+Artistic career

-From 1960 until 1956 Matine-Daftary lectured on sculpture and sculpting at the Fine Arts Faculty of Tehran University.
+From 1956 until 1960, Matine-Daftary lectured on sculpture and sculpting at the Fine Arts Faculty of Tehran University.
 Matine-Daftary was involved in the early Tehran Biennial and in the Shiraz Arts Festival, for which she created iconic identifying materials.

 Marriage

-In 1961, Matine-Daftary married her first cousin twice removed, Kaveh Farmanfarmaian, i (son of Abdol-Hossein Farman Farma).
-Farmanfarmaian was a business man and was the founder of a number of corporations, such as Bank of Industry and Mining.
+In 1961, Matine-Daftary married her first cousin twice removed, Kaveh Farmanfarmaian, (son of Abdol-Hossein Farman Farma).
+Farmanfarmaian was a business man and the founder of a number of corporations, such as Bank of Industry and Mining.

 The couple had two children, a son and a daughter before divorcing.

-After her divorce Matine-Daftary divided her time between Paris and her house in the Ferdows Gardens,in Tehran.
+After her divorce Matine-Daftary divided her time between Paris and her house in the Ferdows Gardens, in Tehran.